-2. Learn to Tolerate Conflict: Wishing you would have stood up for yourself is only marginally less painful than the discomfort of conflict.
-The main difference being whether you hold it together long enough to cry in private or abruptly leave the table to cry in the bathroom.
-Thanksgiving probably isn’t the best time to confront your family with a list of all the things they have done to hurt you, but speaking up for yourself is a form of self-care you should learn.
+2. Learn to Tolerate Conflict: Wishing you would have stood up for yourself is only rarely less painful than the discomfort of conflict.
+The determining factor being whether you hold it together long enough to cry in private or abruptly leave the table after bursting into tears in front of everyone.
+Thanksgiving probably isn’t the best time to confront your family with a list of all the things they have done to hurt you, but being able to speak up for yourself is a form of self-care everyone needs to know.

 4. Deliberately Look For the Good in People: Thanksgiving with relatives is the perfect place to put this idea into action.
-One of my grandfathers used to corner us to give us long lectures and force newspaper clippings about the harm done by smoking into my one sister who smoked.
+One of my grandfathers used to corner us to give us long lectures and force newspaper clippings about the harm done by smoking – hoping we’d do something about my one sister who smoked.
 Never mind that we weren’t the ones smoking and this strategy was not likely to obtain the desired results.
 But he was doing his best to express concern for his granddaughter.
 He wasn’t a nuisance, he was a grandfather who didn’t seem to know what else to do in the face of her intransigence.
-Sure it’s easier to smile and nod and escape as quickly trade gripes with whomever else is currently raiding the liquor cabinet.
-But isn’t the fact that we’re all trying to avoid being the one everyone is talking about around the scotch part of what makes these gatherings so stressful?
+Sure it’s easier to smile and nod and escape quickly to trade gripes with whomever else is currently raiding the liquor cabinet.
+But isn’t the fact that we’re all trying to avoid being the one everyone talks about around the scotch part of what makes these gatherings so stressful?

 5. How to respond when someone you know is making a big mistake: mostly you need to smile and nod and just be there.
 And admit that you might be wrong.